bagdeabhishek/bagdeabhishek.github.io/musings/personalized-photo-selection-with-vlms/index.md

 - **Verdict: Only worth doing if you build it as a local-first, personal-taste-aware hobby tool or narrow enthusiast product.** It is **probably not worth doing** as a generic SaaS photo-culling business because the market is already crowded with strong tools.
 - The best system shape is a **staged ranker**, not a single aesthetic model: technical filtering -> burst grouping -> generic scoring -> personalized reranking.
 - **Do not start with LoRA.** The best first version is frozen CLIP/SigLIP-style embeddings plus a lightweight personalized reranker trained from pairwise picks or keep/reject signals.
-- The strongest unmet need is not generic "best photo" ranking, but **local, explainable, privacy-preserving curation that learns one user's taste quickly**.
+- The strongest unmet need is not generic “best photo” ranking, but **local, explainable, privacy-preserving curation that learns one user’s taste quickly**.
 - The best delivery mode is a **local web app** first; mobile-first and cloud-first are weaker initial bets for this workflow.

 ## Overview
-This note surveys how to build a hobby project that selects the best photos from a camera or photo folder using vision-language models (VLMs), while adapting selections to one user's taste through preference learning and, optionally later, LoRA-style adaptation.
+This note surveys how to build a hobby project that selects the best photos from a camera or photo folder using vision-language models (VLMs), while adapting selections to one user’s taste through preference learning and, optionally later, LoRA-style adaptation.

 The practical problem is harder than generic aesthetics scoring.
 Real photo selection mixes several objectives: technical quality, duplicate suppression, subject relevance, composition, emotion, and individual taste.
 Existing products already automate much of the obvious culling work, which means a new project must earn its place through a sharper wedge rather than by re-implementing baseline culling.